 Try to talk to other people who've had the same treatment or visit another dentist for a second opinion until you feel confident.
 Always ask for a written treatment plan and price estimate before going ahead.

-Your whiter teeth will last as long as you look after them.
+If you take good care of your whiter teeth, they should last a long time.
 A good cleaning regime and avoiding smoking and drinking in particular, will help your newly whitened teeth to last as long as possible.

 Do you wish you had straighter teeth?
 If so, complete the contact form below to arrange a free consultation with our orthodontist and learn more about what we can do for you.